rapito/android-iconizer/README.md

 ## How it works

 - Receives any valid image file as an input.
-- Creates android dpi folder structure and puts each corresponding image in it's place
+- Creates android drawable folder structure and puts each corresponding image on it's place.

 ## Usage